Mo8Faiz/Just-a-chat-application/README.md

    http://YOUR_LOCAL_IP:8080/chat
    ```

-4. Then on another device connected to same LAN search :
+4. **Search this on device connected to same LAN search**
    ```
    http://YOUR_LOCAL_IP:8080/chat
    ```
    on any broweser you use.

-5. A UI will open up with both Step 3 and Step 4 and both users can chat using this application.
+5. **A UI will open up with both Step 3 and Step 4 and both users can chat using this application**.

-# 🌐 Run globally using ngrok
+## 🌐 Run globally using ngrok

 If you want your friends outside your LAN to join the chat, you can expose your Spring Boot server with Ngrok.